BEST Slovenia Cruise Deals (2024 + 2025): Cheap & Discount Cruises to Slovenia - Cruise Critic

 14 Nights

-Port: Athens • Gythion • Igoumenitsa • Kotor • Bari • Dubrovnik • Koper • Fusina • Ancona • Argostoli • +4 more
+Port: Athens • Monemvasia, Greece • Itajai • Lefkada • Corfu • Brindisi • Dubrovnik • Korcula • Zadar • +4 more

 46 Nights